 - 1.6.2.1.
-Because of differing requirements, self-paced and Capstone courses are graded using slightly different scales.
-Learners should become familiar with both the grading scale(s) and rubric at the beginning of each course. - 1.6.2.2.
+Students should become familiar with both the grading scale(s) and rubric at the beginning of each course. - 1.6.2.2.
 Table 4 reflects the grading scales for all EPME courses:

 Score Grade Description Posted Grade Self-Paced Courses 70%-100% Satisfactory Demonstrates an acceptable understanding of the concepts denoting mastery of the stated learning outcomes.
-S 0%-69.9% Unsatisfactory Capstone Courses 90%-100% Excellent Demonstrates a high level of understanding and mastery of established learning outcomes.
-Learner quality of assignment is original and innovative.
-Effective analysis and application of course concepts. Е Satisfactory Demonstrates an acceptable understanding of the concepts denoting mastery of established learning outcomes.
-Learner assignment is logical, factual, well supported, and covers the main points.
+S 0%-69.9% Unsatisfactory The level of understanding and performance is not sufficient for meeting desired outcomes.
+This can also be due to cheating or violations of academic integrity.
+U Capstone Courses 70%-100% Satisfactory Demonstrates an acceptable understanding of the concepts denoting mastery of established learning outcomes.
+Student assignment is logical, factual, well supported, and covers the main points.
 S 0%-69.9% Unsatisfactory The level of demonstrated understanding is not sufficient for meeting desired objectives.
 Submitted improper or incorrect documentation.
 Inadequate critical analysis and support.
 May also be due to cheating or violation of academic integrity.
 U